Reports and Dashboards

 Once saved a report can be shared by:

-- Adding it to Project's insights section, to create a richer write-up of your research findings
+- Adding it to Project's summary section, to create a richer write-up of your research findings

 - Collect multiple reports into a dashboard